ScottyLabs/course-api/README.md

 Field    | Type     | Description
 ---------|----------|------------
 begin    | String   | The time at which the lecture or section begins.
-This field is null if times have not been announced yet. days     | [String] | The days the lecture or section meets at this time, in a list of characters.
+This field is null if times have not been announced yet. days     | [int]    | The days the lecture or section meets at this time, in a list of integers.
+Days are numbered from Sunday (at 0) to Saturday (at 6).
 This field is null if times have not been announced yet. end      | String   | The time at which the lecture or section ends.
 This field is null if times have not been announced yet. location | String   | The location of the lecture or section's meeting.
 Probably Pittsburgh, Pennsylvania or Doha, Qatar. room     | String   | The building and/or room in which the lecture or section meets.

-Note that the days of the week are abbreviated as U,M,T,W,R,F,S respectively from Sunday to Saturday.

 ## Submitting New Versions